md-hassan/md.hassan.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am an incoming grad student at UMass Amherst, pursuing MS in Computer Science.
+Hi, I am an incoming MSCS student at UMass Amherst.
 My research interests include `Deep Learning`, `Image Processing` and, `Multimodal Learning` among others.

 Recently, I have been working on 3D vision problems at [Dr. Shanmuganathan Raman](https://people.iitgn.ac.in/~shanmuga/)'s CVIG Lab at IIT Gandhinagar.